zedlopez/ifm/Examples/Polarity.md

 ```

 Here we record where the player has been before moving them; by calling this the "first carry out going rule", we make sure that this rule is followed during the going action before any other pieces of the movement occur.
-For more detail, see the chapters on advanced actions and on rules.
+For more detail, see the chapters on [Advanced Actions] and on [Rulebooks].